-2.1.
+1 2.1.
 Was a specialist study conducted?
 YES NO 2.2.
+2.2.
 Provide the name and/or company who conducted the specialist study.
-Dr Jan nes Dubrowski from Confluent Consulting.
+Dr James Dubrowski from Confluent Consulting.
 2.3.
-2.3.
-Explain how the presence of watercourse(s) and/or wetlands on the property(ies) has influenced your proposed development.
-The site does not contain any watercourses as confirmed by the EAP as part of this application.
+Explain how the presence of watercourse(s) and/or wetlands o influenced your proposed development. n the property r(ies) has The site does not contain any watercourses as confirmed by the EAP as part of this application.
 The previous application process (Environmental Authorisation was issued) also did not identify any watercourse on the site.
+The pipeline that must be upgraded does not cross any watercourses.
 The Screening Tool indicated potential sensitivity and the delegated authority requested that an Aquatic Compliance Statement be undertaken.
 The specialist confirmed that the site does not contain any watercourses.